BlueprintAIAssistant Documentation

 Request Format

-• System message → top-level "system" field (not in messages array)
+• System message → top level "system" field (not in messages array)

 • Tools → "tools" array in Claude format

-• Temperature and max_tokens at top level
+• Temperature and max tokens at top level

 Claude Tool Format

-"input_schema": { /* JSON Schema */ }
+{ "name": "tool name", "description": "What it does", "input schema": { / JSON Schema / } }

 Response Parsing

-• Content blocks: "text" (text) and "tool_use" (tool calls)
+• Content blocks: "text" (text) and "tool use" (tool calls)

 • Tool call parameters from "input" field